Right Arrow

 Live monitoring extends to mobile platforms, allowing project managers to:

-• Receive immediate PPE violation alerts
+• Receive timely PPE violation alerts

 • Review incident reports during commutes